PrivateBin/PrivateBin/INSTALL.md

 ### Configuration

 In the file `cfg/conf.ini` you can configure ZeroBin.
+A `cfg/conf.ini.sample` is provided containing all options on default values.
+You can copy it to `cfg/conf.ini` and adapt it as needed.
 The config file is divided into multiple sections, which are enclosed in square brackets.

 In the `[main]` section you can enable or disable the discussion feature, set the limit of stored pastes and comments in bytes.
 The `[traffic]` section lets you